crossplane/crossplane/design/design-doc-integration-tests.md

 This initial proposal is meant to provide a framework for implementing integration tests into the Crossplane ecosystem *as soon as possible*.
-As our testing suite grows, it will be desirable to move common functionality into the framework itself, such that new job / test implementation can be less burdensome.
+As our testing suite grows, it will be desirable to move common functionality into the framework itself, such that new test implementation can be less burdensome.
 However, it should always be a goal to allow for broad applicability, so new features should be added as optional layers rather than core changes.

-One example of common functionality that may be desirable to implement in the framework itself would be a function that returns a `Test` that creates the supplied managed resource and waits for it to reach a `ConditionedStatus` of `Ready: True`.

 ## Inspiration